Buying a Puppy on Craigslist? Read This First

 Good local breeders will ask you just as many questions as you will ask them because they want to be sure their puppies are going to a good home.
 They may want to visit your home, check your references, and do their homework to make sure you'll make a great dog mom or dad.
 Interested breeders are a sign of good business practices!

-Adopt a Dog from a Shelter
+Adopt from a Shelter

 Most towns and cities have at least one animal shelter where you can find dogs, cats, and sometimes other kinds of homeless pets.
 Each animal’s story is different, and in most cases, totally unknown.
 Lost pets, unwanted puppies and kittens, pets abandoned by a previous owner, and street animals all can be found at animal shelters.
 Even pets with a loving family can have an accidental litter of puppies or kittens, which often ends up at the RSPCA.